Lynton and Barnstaple Railway

 Pilton was the location of the L&BR's locomotive and carriage works on the outskirts of Barnstaple, about a quarter of a mile from Barnstaple Town station.
 A signal-box and passing-loop were provided here and these form the subject of this page.
 The location appears to have been described variously as Pilton, Pilton Bridge, Pilton Yard and even Pilton Road in different railway records, but for simplicity the term 'Pilton' is used in RailWest except when a particular variant is necessary for historical accuracy.
-There are separate pages on RailWest about the other passing-loops at the main intermediate stations on the line, and also about the actual L&BR signals themselves.
+There are separate pages on RailWest about the other passing-loops at the main intermediate stations on the line, and also about the actual L&BR signals and signal-boxes themselves.

 |Whistle Codes at Pilton|

 |Down Trains from Barnstaple Town to Lynton||1 Long|

 | Up Trains from Chelfham to Barnstaple Town

 |1 Long 1 Crow|